 A web address will be provided in the e-mail for access to Office of Research's server.
 From here the award and other documents can be viewed and printed as necessary.
 The PI will also receive any agency specific guidelines necessary to administer the project.
 All materials should be carefully reviewed to ensure compliance with all award requirements.

 - Official award notices

 - Final Budget

 - Export Control documentation

 - Amendments and/or change orders

-ORC retains all original, signed legal documents.
+Office of Research retains all original, signed legal documents.
 Should the PI receive originals of such legal documents, they should be forward immediately to ORC.

 Modifications/amendments to awards are processed in the same manner as new awards, as outlined above.